-3. Multiply the slashed validator's effective balance by the result of #2 and then divide by the total\balance.
+- 1. Compute the sum of the effective balances (as they were when the validators were slashed) of all validators that were slashed in the previous 36 days.
+That is, for the 18 days preceding and the 18 days following our validator's slashing. - 2.
+Multiply this sum by PROPORTIONAL_SLASHING_MULTIPLIER_BELLATRIX, but cap the result at total_balance, the total active balance of all validators. - 3.
+Multiply the slashed validator's effective balance by the result of #2 and then divide by the total_balance.
 This results in an amount between zero and the full effective balance of the slashed validator.
 That amount is subtracted from its actual balance as the penalty.
-Note that the effective balance could exceed the actual balance in odd corner cases, but decrease\balance() ensures the balance does not go negative.
+Note that the effective balance could exceed the actual balance in odd corner cases, but decrease_balance() ensures the balance does not go negative.

-The slashing multiplier in Bellatrix is set to 3.
+The slashing multiplier since Bellatrix is set to 3.
 With S being the sum of increments in the list of slashed validators over the last 36 days, B my effective balance, and T the total increments, the calculation looks as follows.